Slot Machine Returns & Paybacks

 No popups, no download, no registration, no B.S., just the game.
 One click and you're in.

-A common misunderstanding is that if a slot pays a jackpot, or lots of small wins, it'll then tighten up so it will return the specified payback.
+A common misunderstanding is that if a slot pays a jackpot, or lots of small wins, it'll then tighten up in order to hit the specified RTP.
 That is absolutely not how it works.
-The reels always land on a random combination, and it's the frequency of the symbols on the reels, married to the paytable, which determines the payback of the machine.
-Every spin is completely random, and it's that randomness that results in the specified long-term payback. (more...)
+(And I know, because I program them.)
+The reels always land on a random combination, and it's the frequency of the symbols on the reels, married to the paytable, which determines the return of the machine.
+Every spin is completely random, and that randomness creates the specified long-term return. (more...)

-Land casinos in the U.S. almost never tell you the payback of any machine.
+Land casinos in the U.S. almost never tell you the return of any machine.
 Which is ridiculous.
-We know the odds for games like blackjack, craps, and roulette, because we know the "programming" behind those games and they can be analyzed.
-The fact that the odds are against the players doesn't stop them from playing.
-But for slot machines, you'll be flying blind, because that's the way the casinos like it.
+We know the odds for games like blackjack, craps, and roulette, because we can see all elements of the game and can analyze them.
+But for slot machines, you'll be flying blind, because that's the way the casinos like it (for no good reason, the secrecy doesn't help them), and no regulatory body in the U.S. has bothered to require transparency.

-Stratosphere and the Riviera used to have a bank of $1 slots labeled 98%.
+The Strat and Riviera used to have a bank of $1 slots labeled 98%, but no more.
 Harrah's has (or had) slots labeled "up to 98%", which is so vague as to be meaningless; that means that one of the machines pays 98%, they're not telling you which one, and the others are all crap.
-If you know of a land casino which advertises specific paybacks without the "up to" qualifier, please let me know and send me a picture!
+If you know of a land casino which advertises specific returns without the “up to” qualifier, please let me know and send me a picture!

 Online, it's much different.
-My favorite online casino, VideoSlots, publishes both the return and the payback for their machines.
-(Unfortunately, VideoSlots doesn't take U.S. players, and Bovada, which does take U.S. players, doesn't publish paybacks or returns.)
-VideoSlots was probably the first to do so, and now other online casinos are forced to follow suit in order to compete.
-After all, why would you want to play somewhere completely in the dark when VideoSlots is happy to clue you in?
-As more and more casinos are disclosing their slot paybacks, players are coming to expect it, and the websites that rank and rate online casinos are starting to include payback-disclosure in their rating criteria.
+Some online casinos, like VideoSlots, publish both the RTP and the actual returns for their machines.
+(Unfortunately, VideoSlots doesn't take U.S. players, and Bovada, which does take U.S. players, doesn't publish RTPs or paybacks.)
+VideoSlots was probably the first to publish returns, and now other online casinos are forced to follow suit in order to compete.
+As more and more casinos are disclosing their slot returns, players are coming to expect it, and the websites that rank and rate online casinos are starting to include RTP-disclosure in their rating criteria.

 Las Vegas slot returns